Kurt Oldman is a Swiss born composer and songwriter known for his bold, innovative, commercial voice and fearless approach for film and television.

 In 2014 Kurt scored the thriller ‘The Mourning’ introducing him to director Nadeem Soumah.
 This led to their collaboration on the crime thriller ‘Six Ways to Die’ with Vivica A. Fox.
 ‘The Mourning’ also led to scoring the gritty Television Pilot ‘Elwood’ with Ron Perlman.
 After the success of ‘Six Ways to Die’ Kurt continued to work with Soumah on ‘Flight 192’, ‘The Lease’, ‘Hacker’, ‘Lost And Found’ and the critically acclaimed film noir homage ‘The Duplicate’.
 In 2019 they collaborated on the thriller ‘Into Thin Air’ marking their ninth collaboration.

-In 2015, while filling the roles of arranger and orchestrator, Kurt worked on Marvel’s ‘Guardians of The Galaxy’ and later provided a substantial amount of additional music for ‘Guardians of The Galaxy Vol. 2’.
+In 2015 Kurt worked on Marvel’s ‘Guardians of The Galaxy’ and later on ‘Guardians of The Galaxy Vol. 2’.
 He also worked on the Comedy ‘The Spy Who Dumped Me’ with the same music team and the Hit TV show ‘Quantico’ with composer Joel J. Richards.

 In 2010, his lifelong interest in animation brought him together with ‘Robot Chicken’ animators Cameron Baity and Benny Zelkowicz to score the stop-motion show ‘Made by Molly’.
 This allowed Kurt to explore a fun and kid-friendly musical approach.
 Shortly thereafter he teamed up with creator Baity again on ‘Lumber & Jack’, writing an ‘Orchestral Country Punk’ score along with high energy songs.